 THE STARTING BATTERIES DO NOT MAINTAIN A CHARGE

 (The battery, battery connections or charging system are in marginal condition)

-- 1. Clean and tighten the positive (+) and negative (-) battery cable connections at the battery and at the genset. - 2.
+- 1. Clean and tighten the battery cable connections at the battery and at the genset. - 2.
 Recharge or replace the battery.
 Refer to the battery manufacturer's recommendations.